 Zoom Session with North Africa, Israel and Turkey trade teams.

 While in-person events to bring grain and ethanol buyers and end-users from around the world to meet directly with Nebraska farmers and agribusiness representatives usually occur routinely, this year’s global pandemic presented a unique challenge that threatened to stifle these activities.
-With the aid of technology, the Nebraska Corn Board partnered with the U.S. Grains Council to reinforce that trade continues despite the pandemic.
+With the aid of technology, the Nebraska Corn Board partnered with the U.S. Grains & BioProducts Council to reinforce that trade continues despite the pandemic.

 Both Nebraska visits took place on Oct.
 15. In each virtual trade mission, preproduced video field trips highlighted key sectors of Nebraska’s agriculture.
 The videos were followed by live question and answer discussions led by farmers and industry leaders within the state’s agricultural sectors.